 Everyone on our team has been a struggling first-time entrepreneur at some point, so we certainly understand that even a $49 or $99 investment can be a stretch when there are so many other costs associated with starting your own website, blog, or business.

-That being said, premium paid membership options such as WP Apprentice or WP 101 aren’t your only options.
+That being said, premium paid options such as LinkedIn Learning or WP 101 aren’t your only options.
 Several years ago, our friend Syed Balkhi created an incredibly helpful WordPress tutorial and news site called WP Beginner.

 And guess what?
 All of the content is free!

 If you’re a complete newbie to WordPress, it’s a bit more difficult to piece together exactly what you need to walk through to build your first site with a free WordPress training site like WP Beginner.
-Membership sites such as WP Apprentice and WP 101 offer a clear cut path for those building their first WordPress site.
+Paid courses such as those found on LinkedIn Learning and WP 101 offer a clear cut path for those building their first WordPress site.

 However, WP Beginner has tutorials on hundreds of details and tasks related to specific WordPress functionality, most with accompanying YouTube tutorial videos.
 This makes it a perfect follow-up resource after you’ve had a proper WordPress training course primer and if you’re looking for help with something granular which is more specific to your use case.